rishiosaur/box/README.md

 # Box

 A simple tutorial for implementing a React-like library.
-Uses `snabbdom` behind the hood.
+Uses `snabbdom` under the hood.

 ## How to use this?